FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Water_Wealth.html %}

-A question initially springing to our attention during analysing correlation between different socio-economic facts and product consumption was why water consumption does strongly correlate with area median income and different ethnicities, especially as in this case we are considering water purchased in supermarkets, not tap water.
+A question initially springing to our attention during analysing correlation between different socio-economic facts and product consumption, was why water consumption does strongly correlate with area median income and different ethnicities.
+Especially as in this case we are considering water purchased in supermarkets, not tap water.
 Early on this lead us to exploring the interrelation between social facts and economic facts about an area.

-We might miss a few crucial puzzle piece in our investigation, one crucial flaw is that we only record consumption habits from supermarket purchases usign loyality cards, consequently information about gastronomy consumption is missing and even small purchases might be missing.
+A few working theories we have are:

 Water purchased in supermarkets is carbonated, tap water is not, the liking for the former could fall out different along cultural and culinary lines.

+Missing a few crucial puzzle piece in our investigation, one crucial flaw is that we only record consumption habits from supermarket purchases using loyality cards, consequently information about gastronomy consumption is missing and even small purchases might be missing.
+This can also represent itself in consumption habits of Londoners.

+The store locations from which the data was sourced are unevenly distributed over the Greater London area, one consequence could be that heavy produce, such as water is more likely to be bought by people at these stores living close by, especially in a city where more people are relying on public transportation.
+As the areas were many stores located are the northern parts and the urban core, this could skew the picture towards ethnically diverse communities living in the area closer to the store.

 Water quality might differ in low income and high income areas, based on housing age and maintainence quality, sadly water quality does not easily conform to census area boundaries based on the underlying infrastructure. *A [fact](https://www.ph.ucla.edu/epi/snow/watercompanies.html) known by John Snow*.
 However, the water consumption does not map to

+Sadly, while this is a interesting mystery, we are not able to find a clear solution just now, however we are encouraged to solve this rather enticing mystery.

 {% include Map_Factory_Water.html %}

+---

 <a id='Londoners'></a>

 ## The *who* is *who* of London

-As an important first step to explore the population of London, we need to subdivide the population of London into ares with high similarity in regard to socio-economic make-up.
+As an important next step to explore the consumption habits of Londoners, we need to subdivide the population of London into ares with high similarity in regard to socio-economic make-up.
 To achieve this, we conducted Agglomorative Hierachical Clustering, to identify most similar subgrouping of the population based on attributes, such as Education, Median Household Income, Ethnicity and Religion.
 We identified a number of groupings, i.e clusters, for the different attributes based on high silhoutte score.

 <a id='Labeling'></a>